grongierisc/iris-python-template/README.md

 ENV SRC_PATH=/opt/irisapp/
 ````

-### 5.5.3. src/Notebooks
+### 5.6.3. src/Notebooks
 Three notebooks with three different kernels :

  * One Python3 kernel to run native APIs
  * One Embedded Python kernel
  * One ObjectScript kernel

-Notebooks can be access here http://localhost:8888/tree
+Notebooks can be access here http://localhost:8888/tree or directly from VS Code's Explorer view.

 <img width="1219" alt="Notebooks" src="https://user-images.githubusercontent.com/47849411/145859252-f7324e89-2d68-4cf1-8e9d-e072c28a94cd.png">

-#### 5.5.3.1. src/Notebooks/HelloWorldEmbedded.ipynb
+#### 5.6.3.1. src/Notebooks/HelloWorldEmbedded.ipynb
-This notebook uses IRIS embedded python kernel.
+This notebook uses an IRIS Embedded Python kernel.

-It shows example to open and save persistent classes and how to run sql queries.
+It shows example to open and save persistent classes and how to run SQL queries.

-#### 5.5.3.2. src/Notebooks/IrisNative.ipynb
+#### 5.6.3.2. src/Notebooks/IrisNative.ipynb
-This notebook uses vanilla python kernel.
+This notebook uses a vanilla python kernel.

 It shows example run iris native apis.

-#### 5.5.3.3. src/Notebooks/ObjectScript.ipynb
+#### 5.6.3.3. src/Notebooks/ObjectScript.ipynb
-This notebook uses ObjectScript kernel.
+This notebook uses an ObjectScript kernel.

-It shows example to run ObjectSCript code and how to use embedded pythoon in ObjectScript.
+It shows example to run ObjectScript code and how to use Embedded Pythoon in ObjectScript.